telerik/ajax-docs/knowledge-base/editor-how-to-produce-relative-path-for-links-when-makeurlsabsolute-content-filter-enabled.md

 MyFilter = function()
 {
     MyFilter.initializeBase(this);
-    //set_isDom(false) in order to create the filter as a string filter this.set_isDom(false);
+    //set_isDom(false) in order to create the filter as string filter this.set_isDom(false);
     this.set_enabled(true);
     this.set_name("RadEditor filter that strips the domain from links HREF attribute");